widget/esphome-components/README.md

-# esphome-components
+# AXP202 ESPhome component for Lilygo T-Watch 2020 V1

-Components I've been working up to enable the [Lilygo T-Watch 2020 V1](https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library/blob/master/docs/watch_2020_v1.md).
+Component tree I've been working up to enable the [Lilygo T-Watch 2020 V1](https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library/blob/master/docs/watch_2020_v1.md).
+I did not add the accelerometer in the end as I had no use case.
-This is not the same as the V2 or V3!
+This is not the watch as the V2 or V3!
+Check which one you have.

+See the caveats at the end.

 ## References

 - https://t-watch-document-en.readthedocs.io/en/latest/introduction/product/2020.html
 - https://github.com/Xinyuan-LilyGO/LilyGo-HAL

-## TODO

-- Test YAML power control
-- Why is the Fuel gauge returning 127?
-Docs say percentage
-- Non-polling support
-  - Button

 ## Detail

-The AXP202 controls power lines and battery information on the watch.
+The AXP202 controls power lines and battery/voltage/charging information on the watch.
 The absolute minimum it needs to do for the watch is enable LDO2 at 3.3V to run the backlight.

-It is not reading the PEK button, it only polls voltages.
+The speaker output is configured and can be enabled.
+It is configured to follow the voltage on the LDO3IN pin as that's connected on the PCB, presumably for this reason.

+The button on the crown is available, it will send short presses.
+It's not actually a real button to the ESP32, the AXP202 will listen for press events and raise an interrupt.
+The micro will then emulate that press once it is finished, so there is a delay.

+Despite the crown rotating, it's not actually wired to anything, so cannot be used.

+Sensors can be set for the battery percentage, voltage and current discharge, and the USB voltage.
+There are additionally booleans for the presence of USB and whether charging is occurring.
+Others are possible, see the interrupt section of the datasheet.

+Coulomb counter isn't used, bus current isn't used.

 Some information also available [here (fr)](http://destroyedlolo.info/ESP/Tech%20TWatch/)